hargoniX/master/thesis/thesis.typ

 Observe that this function is now underspecified; it is missing the $"nil"$ case, which was previously unnecessary.
 This is not generally an issue for Nunchaku.
 When a function is underspecified, Nunchaku lets the backend solvers fill in the missing parts arbitrarily.
-If the inputs to $"head"$ are properly restrained, this is fine because the underspecified cases are never exercised.
+If the inputs to $"head"$ are properly restricted, this is unproblematic because the underspecified cases are never exercised.
 However, consider a case where we had defined a copy of $"head"$, called $"head"_2$.
 Although $"head" = "head"_2$ is provable in Lean using function extensionality, after the reduction both functions have an underspecified case.
 Because they are separate definitions, the backend